tensorzero/tensorzero/examples/gsm8k-custom-recipe-dspy/README.md

 See `tensorzero.toml` for the main configuration details.

 To get started, create a `.env` file with your Together API key (`TOGETHER_API_KEY`) and run the following command.
 Docker Compose will launch the TensorZero gateway and a test ClickHouse database.
+Be sure and set `CLICKHOUSE_URL=http://localhost:8123/tensorzero` in the shell your notebook will run in.
+You'll also want `TOGETHER_API_KEY` set for your notebook in order for DSPy to make inferences.

 ```bash
 docker compose up